-Goodwill of Silicon Valley, Inc. has been built on the tradition of self-sufficiency - supporting their services to the communities with income generated from their business operations.
+Goodwill of Silicon Valley has been built on the tradition of self-sufficiency - supporting their services to the communities with income generated from their business operations.
 In addition to the familiar stores and donation trailers, the Organization operates GoodSource, a contract service division.
 These operating divisions combined, provide the vast majority of the funding needed to support the educational and vocational trainings offered by the Organization's award-winning Institute for Career Development.
-The Organization provides employment for more than 500 individuals.
+The Organization provides employment for more than 800 individuals at any point in time.

 GoodEx Services, Inc. (GES) was organized in October 2009 for the purpose of plant-based shredding service for businesses and governments located in and around the Silicon Valley.
-This company is being closed down in February 2015.

 Retail Programs - Perhaps the most familiar face of Goodwill, this division processes and sells donated used goods through 19 retail stores, provides employment opportunities and contributes the most to the financial needs to operate the training programs offered by the Institute for Career Development.
-Retail Programs employ approximately 400 individuals at 19 retail stores and 38 donation collection sites.
+Retail Programs employ approximately 450 individuals at 19 retail stores and 40 donation collection sites.

-Production Programs - GoodSource: A reputable and reliable service provider for assembly and packaging services, the Contract Service division attracts a diverse client base ranging from small local businesses to well established Fortune 500 global companies.
+Contract and Business Service Programs - GoodSource: A reputable and reliable service provider for assembly and packaging services, the Contract Service division attracts a diverse client base ranging from small local businesses to well established Fortune 500 global companies.
 In addition to assembly and packaging services, GoodSource provides drop ship, turnkey warehousing and logistical solutions.
 In 2009 GoodSource entered into the mattress reclamation arena, benefiting the environment, creating jobs and contributing to the bottom line.
+In 2015 Goodsource processed and diverted from landfill 45,000 mattresses and this will increase to over 60,000 mattresses in 2016.
 With its keen customer focus, reliable service delivery and great flexibility, GoodSource has developed a loyal and long standing customer base and has become an "On Shore" alternative to keep jobs in the community, thus providing opportunities for people with multiple or severe barriers to employment.

-E-Commerce Program - The program began in July 2013 for clients with Autism Spectrum Disorder (ASD) to provide both hard and soft skills that lead to meaningful employment.
+E-Commerce Program - The program is for clients with Autism Spectrum Disorder (ASD) to provide both hard and soft skills that lead to meaningful employment.